University-at-Buffalo-SEDS/PICO-FI/SPI_PROTOCOL.md

 Practical rules for driver authors:

 - treat every transaction as request plus possible reply
-- keep chip select asserted for the whole `258` byte transfer
+- keep chip select asserted for each complete `header + payload` frame
 - do not split a single frame across multiple SPI transactions
 - be prepared to poll after sends to retrieve queued inbound data or delayed command replies